web3rover/eraswap_backend/README.md

 `sudo chmod -R 757 ~/EthData_test/` to allow parity to write to it

 `--warp-barrier` is `9575000` because highestBlock (9578178) rounded down to the nearest 5k, so 9575000

+Once snapshot download is complete, add these to resume normal syncing: `"--no-ancient-blocks", "--no-warp"`.